Procedure for Approval of an Information Technology Project with Expected Total Project Cost to Exceed $500,000

 e.
 Environmental concerns including energy efficiency, life cycle analysis and disposal of electronic waste and costs associated with disposal for each option a - d

-13. The IMC reviews the plan and provides a recommendation to the Co-Chairs regarding proceeding with the project.
+12. The CIO reviews the plan and provides a recommendation to the Vice-President (Administration and Finance) and the Provost and Vice-President (Academic) regarding proceeding with the project.

-14. The Co-Chairs of IMC determine if/when the university Senior Executive Committee is to be informed about the project.
+13. These two Vice-Presidents determine if/when VPC is to be informed about the project.

-17. Project status reports are submitted to the Co-Chairs of the IMC on a monthly basis.
+16. Project status reports are submitted to the CIO on a monthly basis.